ianfromdover/ianfromdover/website/README.md

 pnpm dev
 ```

+- each folder has a page.tsx where you can edit it.
+- their .module.css files are placed beside it.

 ## Roadmap

 1. √ Fix the blog pages not loading before deploying next by merging to prod